Skip to main content

 Authentication

-All requests must include your API key in the X-Api-Key header:
+All requests must include your API key in the X-API-Key header:

 Never expose your API key in client-side code.
 Always make requests from your backend services.